Last week I tasted some really bizarre foods.

 That evening I had more chicken-that-was-not-a-chicken.
 We ate from this Chinese restaurant that served chicken that had its meat taken away and replaced with fish cakes and nuts.
 All was left was the chicken skin.

 After that meal, I started to feel really dizzy.
 That night I was feeling so cold and shivery and I could not sleep.
 I couldn’t get the taste of the dinner faux-chicken out of my mouth.
 My dizziness got worse through the night and I had a fever.

-And the next day I went toilet so many times I should have shifted my iMac to the toilet.
+And the next day I went toilet so many times.
 All through yesterday I was dizzy and felt like vomiting, and had a fever.
 I didn’t eat anything except porridge in the morning.

 So the doctor suspects I have food poisoning.
 No abdominal pains, so that rules out appendicitis.